MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ![Output Inspector](/images/tutorials/basicmechanics/BM_03.png "Output Inspector")

 Your image does not look like this?
 One reason might be that the slice of the image you are looking at has no information.
-Click on the Output Inspector and scroll through the slices (slicing) by using the mouse wheel {{< mousebutton "middle" >}}.
+Click on the Output Inspector and scroll through the slices (This process is called "Slicing") by using the mouse wheel {{< mousebutton "middle" >}}.
 Still not seeing anything?
 Then try to adjust the contrast of the given image by keeping the right mouse button {{< mousebutton "right" >}} pressed while moving the mouse.

-You are not restricted to only see your image in 2D.
-The Output Inspector offers a 3D View of the selected data.
-For this, click on the tab 3D of the Output Inspector.
-The 3D view of the image can be rotated by left-clicking on the image and moving the courser around.
+You are not restricted to 2D.
+The Output Inspector offers a 3D View of most loaded images.
+Try to click on the 3D-tab located in the Output Inspector.
+The 3D display of the image can be rotated by left-clicking on the image and moving the courser around.
 The little cube in the lower right corner of the viewer shows the orientation of the image.

 {{<alert class="info" caption="Notation">}}
 * A = anterior, front